 You may request a copy of your official transcript through BannerWeb.
 Further information regarding instructions on obtaining a copy of your official record can be found here.

 Because each individual tuition/financial aid package is different, the Registrar's Office does not release information about tuition charges or financial aid.
 You should contact the Business Office (210) 829-6044 for information about the current tuition.
 You may review your bill by entering the secure log-on screen via the web at Bannerweb.
 You may also pay your bill on-line through BannerWeb.

 Is there class on Wednesday before Thanksgiving or Thursday before Easter?

-Traditionally, classes do not meet on the Wednesday before Thanksgiving, nor on the Thursday before Easter.
+Traditionally, classes do not meet on the Wednesday before Thanksgiving, nor on the Thursday evening before Easter.
 Students should always consult the current academic calendar for the most up-to-date information on holidays and breaks.